Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

 Kevin Huerter Insights vs. the Warriors

-- Huerter is responsible for taking 12.0% of his team's field goal attempts this season with 11.5 per game.

-- Huerter is averaging 6.8 three-point field goal attempts per game this season, which is 16.7% of his team's shots from beyond the arc.
+- Huerter is averaging 6.8 three-point field goal attempts per game this season, which is 16.7% of his team's tries from beyond the arc.

 - The Kings average the ninth-most possessions per game with 103.2.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- On defense, the Warriors have given up 117.1 points per game, which is 21st-best in the league.
+- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per contest.

-- On the glass, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per game.
+- Conceding 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the NBA.

-- Looking at assists, the Warriors are 15th in the league, conceding 25.7 per game.
+- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per game.

-- In terms of 3-pointers, the Warriors are ranked 23rd in the league, giving up 12.9 makes per game.
+- In terms of 3-pointers, the Warriors have allowed 12.9 makes per game, 23rd in the NBA.

 Kevin Huerter vs. the Warriors